Simply Business homepage

 How Cyber Insurance Can Help Protect Your Business

-You can’t predict a cyberattack, but cyber insurance can help cover some of your losses if a cybercriminal ever hacks your business.
+You can’t predict a cyberattack, but cyber insurance can help cover some of your losses if a cybercriminal were to hack into your business.
 With cyber liability insurance, you’re in a stronger financial position to react, respond, and cover the costs of getting your small business back online.

-Cyber insurance can help cover, up to your policy limits, the high cost of claims associated with stolen customer data, cyberattacks, breaches, and fraud (up to your policy limits).
+Cyber insurance can help cover the high cost of claims associated with stolen customer data, cyberattacks, breaches, and fraud, up to your policy limits.

 Here’s what cyber insurance usually covers: